What Are Neuroendocrine Tumors (NETs)?

 Getting a Diagnosis

-When you see your doctor, he'll give you a physical exam, and he'll want to hear about how you're feeling.
-He might ask you questions like:
+When you see your doctor, they'll give you a physical exam, and they'll want to hear about how you're feeling.
+They might ask you questions like:

 - How long have you been feeling this way?